mynkpdr/tds-sep-2025/README.md

 This repository contains the codes and step by step tutorial and resources for the **Tools in Data Science (TDS) Assignment** for September 2025, part of the IIT Madras BS Degree program.

 It covers a wide range of topics including development tools, LLMs, web technologies, data processing, and modern development practices.
+It is properly documented with the help of AI and human intervention.
 You can copy the codes, use AI, cheat or even hack, yes that's all allowed, but make sure you understand the concepts behind them.

 The purpose of this repository is to help students facing problems with their questions.
 Make sure you have gone through the [necessary modules](https://tds.s-anand.net/#/) before attempting these assignments.